Forbidden Dark Matter Annihilations into Standard Model Particles: Annihilations to SM Leptons

 The second novelty compared to $\chi\chi \to \mu^+\mu^-$ is that flavor constraints play an important role.
 The precise measurement of the $\tau$ width $\Gamma(\tau\to \mu \bar \nu_\mu \nu_\tau)$~\cite{Tanabashi:2018oca} forces $m_\chi > (m_\tau-m_\mu)/2$.
 Otherwise the branching ratio $\tau \to \mu \chi \chi$ is unacceptably large in the ``forbidden" parameter space.
 This still leaves open the window \be (m_\tau-m_\mu)/2 < m_\chi \lesssim (m_\tau+m_\mu)/2 \ee

 for DM annihilations.
 The new leptophilic force mediated by $\phi$ can ease the tension in the measurement of $(g-2)_\mu$, as shown in Fig.~\ref{fig:mutau} and in Eq.~\eqref{eq:g2}.

 Annihilations to $\tau^+\tau^-$ are experimentally viable and share a number of qualitative features with annihilations to $\mu^+\mu^-$.
-Again forbidden annihilations are crucial to comply with the CMB bound on energy injection~\cite{Aghanim:2018eyx}, as shown in the upper panels of Fig.~\ref{fig:tautau}.
-Furthermore, large Boltzmann suppressions require annihilations close to resonance, as shown in the lower panels of Fig.~\ref{fig:tautau}, but at large $\Delta$ too large of a DM abundance cannot be avoided.
-The viable DM masses are \be 0.8 m_\tau \lesssim m_\chi \lesssim m_\tau \ee and we can have couplings to the SM as large as $\alpha_{\tau\tau}^{\rm max}\simeq 10^{-2}$.
-Experimental constraints are quite different from the $\mu^+\mu^-$ case.
+Also in this case forbidden annihilations are crucial to comply with the CMB bound on energy injection~\cite{Aghanim:2018eyx}, as shown in the upper panels of Fig.~\ref{fig:tautau}.
+Furthermore, large Boltzmann suppressions require annihilations close to resonance, as shown in the lower panels of Fig.~\ref{fig:tautau}, but at large $\Delta$ we can not avoid having too large of a DM abundance.
+The viable DM masses are \be 0.8 m_\tau \lesssim m_\chi \lesssim m_\tau \ee and we can have couplings to the SM as large as $\alpha_{\tau\tau}^{\rm max}\simeq 1$.
+Experimental constraints are rather different from the $\mu^+\mu^-$ case.
 First of all DM and the new mediator do not contribute significantly to $(g-2)_\mu$, but do affect the tau anomalous magnetic moment~\cite{Beresford:2019gww} and we show the corresponding $2\sigma$ constraint in Fig.~\ref{fig:tautau}.
 Secondly, the main constraints arise from $e^+e^-$ circular colliders, as depicted in Fig.~\ref{fig:tautau}.
 We show constraints from searches at BaBar for $e^+e^-\to \phi \gamma$~\cite{Dolan:2017osp, Lees:2017lec, Chen:2018vkr}, searches at LEP for $Z\to \bar \tau \tau$+MET~\cite{Chen:2018vkr, Tanabashi:2018oca}, and the LEP measurement of the $Z$ width~\cite{ALEPH:2005ab}.
 We also show the projected sensitivity on the same processes from Belle II~\cite{Dolan:2017osp,Abe:2010gxa} and future $Z$-factories~\cite{Liu:2017zdh, Gomez-Ceballos:2013zzn, dEnterria:2016fpc, dEnterria:2016sca, CEPC-SPPCStudyGroup:2015csa}.
+The main point in common with $\mu^+\mu^-$ annihilations is the CMB constraint on energy injection from $\bar{\chi}\chi\rightarrow\gamma\gamma$.
+The parameter space at $m_\phi < 2m_\tau$ is not completely excluded, as shown in the bottom-left panel of Fig.~\ref{fig:tautau}, but it is significantly more constrained than the one at $m_\phi > 2 m_\tau$, due to the resonant effect described in the $\mu^+\mu^-$ case.
+When $m_\phi \simeq 2m_\chi$, $\sigma(\bar{\chi}\chi\rightarrow\gamma\gamma)$ is enhanced because $1/[(m_\phi^2-4m_\chi^2)^2+m_\phi^2 \Gamma_\phi^2] \sim 1/[m_\phi^2 \Gamma_\phi^2]$ and $\Gamma_\phi$ becomes proportional to the small coupling to the SM\@.

-Finally, we display the same theoretical constraints as in the di-muon case: at low $m_\phi$ annihilations to a pair of mediators dominate the relic density.
+Finally, we display in gray the same theoretical constraints as in the di-muon case: at low $m_\phi$ annihilations to a pair of mediators dominate the relic density.